JulioC-19/SimpleToDo/README.md

-# Project 1 - *Simple Todo*
+# Introduction to Android Development - *Simple Todo*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Julio Alva**
+By: **Julio Alva**

-Time spent: **5** hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories